ArcaneTrickster/git_tutorial_example_app/README.md

 download git from gitscm.com and gitbash is the terminal i used here.

 ------------------------------------------
-configure your username and email(just a local record) so your uploads are marked with your name and email.
+configure your username and email so your uploads are marked with your name and email. (optional probably)

 * ``` git config --global user.name "Pushkar Shrivastava" ```
 * ``` git config --global user.email "pushkar.shv@gmail.com" ```